zachbryant/parcel-resolver-tspaths/README.md

 Clone this repo anywhere, then run `yarn && yarn link` in the project root.

-In `test/testapp`, run `yarn && yarn link parcel-resolver-tspaths`.
-Run `yarn build` to generate a new `index.min.js`.
-Dev watcher coming soon.
+In any parcel app, run `yarn && yarn link parcel-resolver-tspaths`.
+Then follow normal build procedures.
+Real tests coming soon.

 If you run into issues viewing debug output, you can see all raw output by running `yarn test |& cat` (Mac/Linux users only).